Jkutkut/Xun-GuiTos/README.md

     - At common.js: code updated, minor changes and obsolete code removed.
     - Use of [Code style converter](https://github.com/Jkutkut/PY_Code-style-converter) to generate style.min.css & common.min.js.
     - getDB function works on user side and lastTime logic works on server.
 This change will reduce a lot the network consumtion.
-    - New standar to get and store content from DB.
+    - New standar to get and store content from DB:
+        - RootMenu.
+        - MainMenu.
+    - Now on MainMenu, the status of the first getDB is checked to see if the game has started.
 ### v0.4:
 - v0.4.2:
     - NodeRed: